nashville-software-school/client-side-mastery/book-3-martins-aquarium/chapters/career-prep/CANVA.md

 - You'll also notice that these templates have space for your LinkedIn and GitHub profiles.
 Go ahead and add your GitHub now.
 If you have a LinkedIn, go ahead and add it too-- if not, we'll get to LinkedIn in book 6!
 - Make a copy of the template by going to FILE, selecting MAKE A COPY, and renaming it **Please do not edit one of the original templates.**
 - [Watch the vidoe tutorial on Canva!](https://drive.google.com/file/d/1UplTXcF5jamuDr3_dt7qD7CR9CL-N_kb/view?usp=sharing)
+- Enter in the resume text from your Google Doc into the template.
+Ideally, we'd want your resume all on one page but two pages is also okay.
+(Any more than two is probably too much.) _You don't have to include every single bullet point from your Google Doc._ Your Google Doc is like a "bank" of all the possible stuff you'd ever want to put on a resume.
+You'll swap those bullet points in and out, depending on the job.
 - **When you're done, send an editable link to Jordan on slack so she can go over it!**
     - To share an editable link, click the top button that says "Share" and then click "Share Editable Link"